Skip to Content

 If this DNA test were mandatory for all German Shepherd breeding and the implementation of a correct breeding policy, then pituitary dwarfism would be completely eradicated.

-Unfortunately, screening all potential German Shepherd breeding is impracticable and seldom happens.
 You could also argue that screening is unnecessary due to the low prevalence of the disease, even though we have the statistics for the number of carriers.

-This is, of course, subjective, especially as we don’t know how many affected dogs either die while in the womb or shortly after birth.
-However, it is suspected that 90% of all pituitary dwarfism-affected dogs won’t survive, which would explain why dwarf dogs are rarely seen.
+This is, of course, subjective, especially as we don’t know how many affected dogs die while in the womb or shortly after birth.

 Some of the ones that survive are often sold, sometimes before the condition is recognized.

 There is also the cruel breeding practice whereby unscrupulous breeders operating puppy farms (often called puppy mills) care more about profits than puppies.
-These breeders don’t care if their unethical techniques lead to the inevitable suffering of dogs.

 If you are considering getting a German Shepherd Dog, make sure you read my complete buyer’s guide, How to Buy a German Shepherd.

-Signs of a German Shepherd suffering from dwarfism are their slow growth rate, which usually becomes evident in puppies between 8-16 weeks old.
 They will keep their puppy coat for longer in their first year until they eventually go bald.
 The head and lower legs usually remain with fur.

-The dog’s features are in proportion, and they do not display shortened deformed legs as in achondroplasia dwarfism, which is a different condition.
+The dog’s features are in proportion, and they do not display shortened, deformed legs as in achondroplasia dwarfism, which is a different condition.

 Dwarf puppies will retain their puppy coat for much longer than healthier littermates.
 However, they will lose the coat in their first year as the dog suffers from alopecia and will become bald, except for the head and lower legs.